 3.6.1.
-The EU Code of Conduct applies to all exports by Member States of military equipment and technology included in the Common Military List, and to dual use items as specified in operative paragraph Six of the Code of Conduct.
+Common Position 2008/944/CFSP applies to all exports by Member States of military equipment or technology included in the EU Common Military List, and to dual use items as specified in Article 6 of the Common Position.
 Thus, generally speaking, Criterion Six applies to exports directed to all non EU recipient countries.